espressomd/espresso/doc/sphinx/installation.rst

     environment that implements the MPI standard version 1.2.

 Python
-    ESPResSo's main user interface is via the Python scripting interface.
+    ESPResSo's main user interface is via the Python 3 scripting interface.
-    We strongly recommend Python 3.
-Python 2 support is about to be removed.

 Cython
     Cython is used for connecting the C++ core to Python.